ProtonKicker/Flourine/hotend size (chc)/README.md

-here are the infomation for the hotend I used
+Here are the infomation for the hotend I used

-any hotend with a heatsink diameter no larger than 22mm and 4 M2.5 holes on top is fine
+Any hotend with a heatsink diameter no larger than 22mm and 4 M2.5 holes on top is fine.

+You can adjust the air duct depth using the CAD files if your hotend features a different length